Glenella, Manitoba

 Glenella is a community within the Municipality of Glenella – Lansdowne.
 It is located northeast of Neepawa and was designated a post office and a CNR point in 1897.
 Its name came from a Miss Ella Williams with the addition of the "glen".
 The R.M. was created in 1920 and amalgamated in 2015.

+Railway station

+Glenella is served by Via Rail's Winnipeg–Churchill train.